brennanfee/sprout-revealjs/readme.md

 # sprout-revealjs

-Template to create and manage RevealJs presentations.
+Template to create and manage [Reveal.js](https://revealjs.com/) presentations.

 ## Overview

-Template to generate structured RevealJs presentations with an index page for displaying multiple presentations.
-This version focuses on using standard RevealJs with HTML as the mechanism of expressing slides.
+Template to generate structured Reveal.js presentations with an index page for displaying multiple presentations.
+This version focuses on using standard Reveal.js with HTML as the mechanism of expressing slides.
 For a more Markdown focused version use sprout-revealmd.

 ## GitHub use